olivier-mauras/shmgmt/README.md

 #### Why?

-When working with minimalist installs under 100MB on disk, it doesn't really make sense to install a configuration manager that can takes even more size than your full system.
+When working with minimalist installs under 100MB on disk, it doesn't really make sense to install a configuration manager that can take even more size than your full system.
 Typically [this VoidLinux install](https://git.mauras.ch/voidlinux/gw-kvm-install) with an added `unbound` service takes ~70MB on disk.

 As an example here's the size of some tools on VoidLinux: